marcastro15/Zigbee-Pattern-of-Life/README.md

 - Example: python3 <filename>.py
 - Note: You need to replace "d = Devices('z.pcap') #needs to replace this" with the correct pcap file.

-#Future Update
+#Future Update - Specify the requirement analysis
 ---------------------------------
+I - Phase I
-1. Need to identify which field values to output to tables for Matplotlib for graphing for ML
+1. Requirements Analysis: Need to identify which field values to correlate to output to tables
+2. Create Plots based on #2 item
-2. Create a baseline of a pattern of life of each device by using the values captured by Killerbee
+3. Create a baseline of a pattern of life of each device by using the values captured by Killerbee II - Phase II
-3. ????
+1. Machine Learning